 As we secured earned media deliverables, we amplified them through ICYMIs, targeted email blasts and social media to a broad list of influencers, including journalists and current NFLPA player reps.

-While the fight for NFL pension reform will continue until the 2021 CBA is finalized, we knew our efforts were making progress after NFLPA Executive Director Demaurice Smith promised to prioritize retiree benefits in the upcoming CBA during a Super Bowl press conference.
+While the fight for NFL pension reform continued until the 2021 CBA was finalized, we knew our efforts were making progress after NFLPA Executive Director Demaurice Smith promised to prioritize retiree benefits in the upcoming CBA during a Super Bowl press conference.
 FAIR succeeded with the March 2020 CBA raising pre-93 pensions by 53 percent — the largest increase they’ve ever received.